The Campus Experience

 What spaces (e.g. the Quad, labs) do students have access to before and after school?

 Students will have full access to the Quad.
-They will have access to labs while in a class whose assigned room is the lab; students will have no access to labs during free periods or before or after school.
+They will have access to labs while in a class whose assigned room is the lab.
+They may also use the Library and Student Center to work indoors before and after school.

 What can students do during free periods?